 What could work for a Redmi Note 7 (Snapdragon 660) may not work for a Redmi 9a (Mediatek Helio G25).

 Well, that could be a thing of the past.
 With the Google Play Store Nearby Share feature, you could simply transfer apps from your Playstore to a friend’s Playstore app over a Wi-Fi connection.

 When downloading or updating apps via Playstore, Google’s AI ensures that you download a compatible version for your phone.
 So that removes the problem of incompatibility (but not entirely).

-How to use Google Playstore Nearby Share feature
+How to use the Google Play Store Nearby Share feature

 1. Update your Playstore app.

-Simply open your Playstore, tap on the three dots at the top left hand corner of the screen to bring out the drop down menu.
+Simply open your Playstore, and tap on the three dots at the top left-hand corner of the screen to bring out the drop-down menu.
 Scroll down to settings and click on it.
 After that is done, scroll down till you see the app version.

 You have to be on version 24 and above to enjoy this feature.
 Tap on the app version twice to update it.